Otobi1/Predictors-of-Breast-Cancer-Recurrence/README.md

 *Mapping, Splitting and Standardisation*: All numeric variables were mapped as the input variable X, and the outcome, which is a categorical variable was mapped as y.
 After that the mapped dataset was split into training and test datasets.
-A validation dataset was not quite necessary as it was a small sample size (arguable).
+A validation dataset was not quite necessary as it is a small sample size (arguable).
 In the splitting, the outcome y was used as the stratification parameter to ensure a fairly balanced division.
 The sizes of the training and testing split was further explored just because and the class distribution further explored as follows.